-qsub -lselect=4:ncpus=1:ngpus=1:gpu_id=gpu0 my_gpu_job
+qsub -lselect=4:ncpus=1:ngpus=1:gpu id=gpu0 my qpu job

 When a job is submitted requesting specific GPUs, the PBS scheduler assigns the vnode with the resource containing that gpu_id to the job.
 The application can use the appropriate CUDA call to bind the process to the allocated GPU.